-A fifth-wheel trailer is a type of travel trailer.
-The main difference between the camper and the fifth-wheel trailer is that while the former is attached to a hook of a towing vehicle, the latter is supported by a hitch situated in the center of the bed of a pickup truck.
-In fact, the construction of the hitch used in the fifth-wheel trailer and the ones used in large 18-wheeler trucks are similar.
+A fifth-wheel trailer is another type of travel trailer.
+The main difference between a camper and a fifth-wheel trailer is that, while the former is attached to a hook of a towing vehicle, the latter is supported by a hitch situated in the center of a pickup trucks bed.
+In fact, the construction of the hitch used in the fifth-wheel trailer and the ones used in large 18-wheeler trucks are very similar.

-The fifth-wheel trailers are from 25 ft (7.6 m) to 45 ft (13.7 m) long.
+The length of fifth-wheel trailers range from 25 ft (7.6 m) to 45 ft (13.7 m).
 The largest models offer more space than any other recreational vehicle.
 Can you imagine that sometimes this space is even divided into separate bedrooms?
-Definitely, fifth-wheel trailers are the best solution for people who plan to travel the whole year.
-The fifth-wheel trailers are also very popular among recreational vehicle lovers, who spend a lot of time in one place and use their pickups for short distance one-day trips.
+Fifth-wheel trailers are definitely the best solution for people who plan to travel the whole year.
+Fifth-wheel trailers are also very popular among recreational vehicle lovers, who spend a lot of time in one place and use their pickups for short distance one-day trips.

-It's worth knowing that fifth-wheel trailers are the most popular in North America (the US and Canada) because the roads here are broader and less curved than in other parts of the world.
-In Europe, you can barely find any fifth-wheel trailers.
+It's worth knowing that fifth-wheel trailers are most popular in North America (the US and Canada), due to the roads being broader and less curved than in other parts of the world.
+In Europe, you can barely find any fifth-wheel trailers on the roads.

 Fifth-wheel trailers are generally less expensive than the comfortable motorhomes and caravans.
 They cost from $40,000 to $140,000.